 The goal in this part of the business plan is to give a description of how you can attract new customers, and keep current customers.
 Following marketing strategies and making financial projections that you can refer back to, will help to sustain your business.

-Elaborating on the future financial projections listed in the marketing strategies section, will help prove that you will have the ability to pay back a lender or provide a return to an investor.
+Elaborating on the future financial projections listed in the marketing strategies section will help prove that you will have the ability to provide a return to an investor.
 This section is used more for a business that is in the start-up phase, rather than an established business.
 An established business looking to expand has the ability to provide bank statements and documentation proving they are not a risk.

 What is the legal structure of your business?
 Is it a sole proprietorship, LLC, C corporation or S corporation?
 List and describe the details in this section.

 List your management and their qualifications.
 Whether you will be operating the day to day functions or another individual on your team, list any experience or skill set that relates to your business and its success.